 What’s different in your dying?

-Look at the oxygen sleeping by its side:
+look at oxygen sleeping by his side:

-only one law that I can understand
+just a law that I can understand

-Only the law that I can understand.
+Just the law that I can understand.

-I died in a wrong experiment
+I died in an experiment gone wrong,

 Fabrizio De André: Top 3